Attorney Mark O’Mara “Defends” George Zimmerman Using Social Media | Hmmm…

 4. To recruit employees

-They pay to advertise their services on search engines, websites, directories, and blogs; they educate the public about their services and legal issues on their firm website, social networking sites, directory sites, and blogs; they use social networking sites to develop new business leads by posting a profile and interacting with the public; and/or use social media channels, such as Facebook, for recruiting associates and employees.
+They pay to advertise their services on search engines, directories, networking sites, and blogs.
+They educate the public about their services and legal issues on their firm website, social networking sites, directory sites, and blogs.
+They use social networking sites to develop new business leads by posting a profile and interacting with the public and/or using social media channels, such as LinkedIn and Facebook, for recruiting associates and employees.

-I know first hand via my social media counseling practice and from speaking to lawyers around the world that not all lawyers are endeared by the developments of social media.
+I know firsthand, via my social media counseling practice and from speaking to lawyers around the world, that not all lawyers are endeared by social media.
 In fact, many lawyers are still dragging their feet for various reasons, the least of which are privacy issues and time limitations.
-But, just as many have simply resigned to the fact that it exists and take the attitude of “if you can’t beat ‘em; join ‘em.”
-Others find it unprofessional, period.
+But just as many have resigned to the fact that it exists and take the attitude of “if you can’t beat ‘em, join ‘em.”
+Others find it unprofessional, unethical, unproven, period.
+They are the never-social media crowd.
+Yes…that exists.

-These fairly common (tame) activities are acknowledged by the American Bar Association, which is currently in the process of codifying an updated version of the Model Rules and Codes of Professional Conduct to include guidance on social media activities (due in August 2012).
-Update on ABA recommendations for social media/technology for lawyers.
+These fairly common (tame) activities are acknowledged by the American Bar Association, which is currently in the process of codifying an updated version of the Model Rules and Codes of Professional Conduct to include guidance on social media activities (due in August 2012)—update on ABA recommendations for social media/technology for lawyers.
 Until then, licensed lawyers are required to comply with the ethics rules as they are written.
-Little did they (or anyone) know that Florida attorney Mark O’Mara could upset the tidy apple barrel?
+Little did they (or anyone) know that Florida attorney Mark O’Mara could upset the proverbial apple barrel.

-Over the past two years we’ve seen an exponential rise in social media activity showing up in legal case discovery and is now more often than not admissible in the courtroom.
+Over the past two years we’ve seen an exponential rise in social media activity showing up in legal case discovery, and it is now more often than not admissible in the courtroom.
 We’ve also seen judges and lawyers being sanctioned by the courts or disciplined by the Bar for inappropriate comments on social media sites.
-BUT, what we have not seen is a criminal defense attorney “host” social media channels on behalf of their client.
-I would not be surprised to learn that members of the Bar are shocked and even disgusted.
+But, what we have not seen is a criminal defense attorney “host” social media channels on behalf of their client like O’Mara.
+I would not be surprised to learn that members of the Bar are shocked and even disgusted by this action.
 I am sure many see this development as just another dilution of what was once a “civilized” profession.

 A Lawyer’s Responsibility in Trial Publicity